Bouchra: Festival run

-Through its North American festival run, the retitled Bouchra was screened to positive reviews, and gained popularity with the furry userbase of online film database Letterboxd; it also received applause and audience enthusiasm during its Toronto showings.
-On its North American premiere, Lawrence Garcia called it an "unusual, surprising, and often moving debut feature", with "dialogue [that is] often entertaining and witty [and] interactions [that] are convincingly naturalistic."
+Through its North American festival run, the retitled Bouchra was screened to positive reviews, and gained popularity with the furry userbase of online film database Letterboxd.
+Enthusiasm for the film was reported by FlickSided during its Toronto showings, and by French newspaper Le Monde some time later.

+On its North American premiere, Lawrence Garcia called Bouchra an "unusual, surprising, and often moving debut feature", with "dialogue [that is] often entertaining and witty [and] interactions [that] are convincingly naturalistic."
 Monita Ray Mohan found it "wistful and charming", further writing that "Watching this film is an immersive and breathtaking experience....
 It's wonderful to see such a touching and hopeful queer story centering characters from other backgrounds."
 Minority Review gave it a 4/5 grade, remarking that it was simultaneously "subtle yet stark," and "is every bit worth the watch for both the storyline and the way the artistic vision has been carried out from a cinematic point of view."
 In their 3/5 review, Ontario campus-radio station CFMU's Animation in Motion praised the "beautiful" design but criticised the motion-captured movement and the fast pace of the subtitles, adding that the behind-the-scenes story was as interesting as the film itself.

 Around the time of its New York premiere, Jason Bailey of Crooked Marquee deemed it "a frankly thrilling experiment" despite its familiar plot.
 Lynn awarded it 31/2 stars out of five, writing: "One of the most intimate and political animations of the year...
 [Bouchra] insists on new forms and a new cinematic language."
 Giving it 7/10, Next Best Pictures John Bayer predicted it would become a classic of LGBTQ+ cinema, and felt that the voice cast's "genuine, honest" performances compensated for its stilted CGI and uncanny valley effect.
 Upon its Chicago screenings, Nicki Ni of Cine-File wrote, "Barki and Bennani excel at constructing an absorbing story that so effortlessly conveys many things at once....
 It's also a medium-conscious film that's rich in social commentary."
 Jeanne Boisteault of French university outlet #HASHTAG INFOS called it "an absolutely poignant work of art", adding that Berger's music "creates an atmosphere that takes us on a journey through countries and cultures."
 In a survey of animated highlights from Toronto 2025, Faní Emmanouíl of Greek site Exostis said that asking about the titular character existentially, rather than answering, made the film enjoyable.
+Isabel Lutz, who attended its mid-November 2025 showing at Vienna's Queertactics, called it "a sincere and very personal story" recommended for furry audiences.
+According to Ariel Schweitzer of Cahiers, Bouchra was part of 2025's originality-driven Nouvelle Vagues lineup at La Roche-sur-Yon.